Nanty Glo, Pennsylvania: Nanty Glo Journal

 Two newspapers have served the borough during its history.
 In late 1920 or early 1921, a small publication called the Nanty Glo Bulletin was published.
 That paper was purchased by Herman Sedloff, a Russian emigre working as a typesetter in New York who moved to Nanty Glo specifically to establish a labor-oriented weekly newspaper.
 He published the first edition of the Nanty Glo Journal on May 5, 1921, and continued as its publisher until his retirement in the 1960s.
 The Journal continues to serve under new ownership.

 Fire department

 In 1913, the Nanty Glo Volunteer Fire Company was chartered.
-That same year, a hand-drawn hose cart with 500 ft of hose was purchased by the town's governing body, and the fire company remains strong to the present time, having an enrollment now of over 100 members.
+That same year, a hand-drawn hose cart with 500 ft of hose was purchased by the borough council, and the fire company remains strong to the present time, having an enrollment now of over 100 members.
 A ladies' auxiliary to the fire company was organized in 1927 by 44 women of the community.